 Answer Your Annulment Questions

 Providing proof that you have a valid reason for annulment can be extremely difficult and is best pursued with an experienced attorney’s aid.
 With that in mind, consider speaking with a qualified Orange County divorce and family law attorney to build an understanding of how to proceed with your annulment case.
-The Law Offices of Dorie A. Rogers have been providing Orange County residents with quality representation for over 30 years; call or reach out online to request a free consultation regarding your case.
+The Law Offices of Dorie A. Rogers have been providing Orange County residents with quality representation for over 30 years; call or reach out online to request a consultation regarding your case.